moanzx/Platformer4/README.md

 ---

-This project demonstrates **senior-level software engineering skills** and shows the ability to build complex, multi-system applications from the ground up.
-The level editor alone is impressive enough for most game development positions, while the complete architecture showcases advanced programming concepts and design patterns.
+This project demonstrates strong software engineering skills and shows the ability to build complex, multi-system applications from the ground up.
+The level editor provides a complete development environment, while the architecture showcases solid programming concepts and design patterns.